-These days are set up for 18-20 guests.
-You will shoot five or six very different and challenging drives.
+Our “Full Monty’ days are set up for 18-20 guests and they will enjoy five or six very challenging drives.
 The basic cost of the day is £4500 plus VAT, which equates to around £250 a head; but does not include cartridges, instructors, hired guns or Gnats.

 Beginners will need an instructor and novices will almost certainly get more from the day with enthusiastic guidance from one of our team.
 Each of our instructors can supervise two guests but if you want to use this as a dedicated training session, we can invite Sarah White, who shoots for Great Britain, to join you for the day.